laijuthomas/angular-table/README.md

 # AngularTable
-A table component for Angular 2-12+
+A bootstrap based table component for Angular 2+

 ## Getting Started